 Internal Medicine; Nephrology

 My breadth of clinical practice is broad; I care for patients with a wide range of both acute and chronic renal diseases.
 This includes patients with electrolyte abnormalities, autoimmune and/or secondary glomerulonephritides and polycystic kidney disease as well as those who have undergone kidney transplantation.
 My training at the Weill Cornell Hypertension Center has provided me with focused training in the management of refractory, secondary and perinatal hypertension.
 Therefore, I also see patients with refractory or difficult-to-control hypertension even though they may not have kidney dysfunction.
 As medical director of the Erie County Medical Center (ECMC) Living Donor Kidney Transplant Program, I see many prospective living donor kidney candidates during their donor evaluation process, and I follow them in the post-operative period.
+I am currently in the process of developing home peritoneal and hemodialysis programs for veterans with end stage kidney disease receiving care at the VA WNY Healthcare System.

 Internal Medicine, Nephrology